matt9527-marist/MyObsidianNotes/Machine Learning/012 Dimensionality Reduction.md

 The eigenvectors corresponding to distinct eigenvalues of a square matrix are *orthogonal*, meaning we can use them to produce that earlier dimensionality reduction.

 From a square matrix C, we can extract the eigenvalues `lambda` and eigenvectors `e`.
-If C is (m x m), we will extrat m eigenvalues a
+If C is (m x m), we will extract m eigenvalues and eigenvectors.

+Suppose we have X that is (n x m).